Using an employer of record in Thailand

 Employment termination in Thailand

-Employer of Record solutions in Thailand will advise you on employeesโ rights and protections regarding termination.
+An Employer of Record solution in Thailand may offer advice on rights and protections regarding employee termination in the country.

 For example, if an employer wants to terminate a contract on the grounds of underperformance, the employee must have been made aware of the issue well in advance and have had the opportunity and support to improve.

-After that, Thailandโs Labor Protection Act mandates a one-day notice (and 1 dayโs pay) before termination.
+Thai law mandates a minimum of 30 days’ notice or pay in lieu for termination after probation.
 In cases of repeated misconduct or instances of fraud, theft, or other deception, this notice period can be waived.

-In the event of redundancy, a Thai employee is entitled to severance pay based on their time with the company to date:
+In the event of redundancy, a Thai employee is entitled to severance pay based on length of service in Thailand:

 Company registration in Thailand

 Foreign companies must comply with several strict regulations when registering in Thailand.
-To register, a company must have at least 1 million baht (around $30,500) in capital, a Thai office address, and a unique and approved business name reserved through the Department of Business Development (DBD).
+To register, a company must have a Thai office address and may require a unique and approved business name reserved through the Department of Business Development (DBD).

-In some cases, the business must also be majority (51%) Thai-owned, a significant hurdle for most organizations founded outside of Thailand.
-Youโll also find that much of the registration paperwork is written in Thai.
+Typically, setting up a company in Thailand involves significant hurdles for most organizations in the form of local regulations.
+You’ll also find that much of the registration paperwork is written in Thai.

 PEO in Thailand